 solar system that does not show them.
 Walter Grotrian

 explained their absence in 1934 as due to enormous Doppler smearing in

 Thomson scattering, but without daring to suggest that such large

 electron velocities indicate very high temperature.
-He did that
+He did that only

-the visible as due to highly ionized iron.
+visible as due to highly ionized iron.